-By now, you should know which type of microphone will meet your needs and environment set up for recording.
-This guide of condenser vs dynamic mic will surely help you to pick up the best type of microphone for your podcast.
+By now, you should know which type of microphone will meet your needs and the environment set up for recording.
+This guide on condenser vs dynamic mic will surely help you to pick up the best type of microphone for your podcast.

 If you’re going to record at home with less control of sounds, then you should go with dynamic microphones.
 When you have a professional studio and you can ensure no or minimal background noises, go with condenser microphones.